Cycling-Roglic back in red after third Vuelta stage win | Sports-Games

 Cycling-Roglic back in red after third Vuelta stage win

+The 185km flat route from Castro Urdiales to Suances had been earmarked as one for the sprinters.
+However, the Slovenian showed fantastic timing to launch away from the main group inside the final 100 metres of the uphill finish in Cantabria on Spain's northern coast.
+"I'm super happy.
+It's never easy but I had the legs and this is really, really nice," he said.

+"I'm one year older (after turning 31 on Thursday) but I'm stronger - like wine, the older the better.
+"I'm back in red but that doesn't really change things for my team.
+We need to keep the momentum going.
+We have a weekend in the mountains.
+It will be fun to watch and we'll do our best."

-Pre-stage favourite Sam Bennett, who was relegated to the final position in the bunch for barging into another rider in the closing stages of yesterday's ride having initially won the sprint, was surprisingly dropped with 27km to go.
-From there on in teams fought to protect their general classification contenders and it was a strategy that worked perfectly for Roglic and his Jumbo-Visma team mates.
+Ireland's Sam Bennett, one of the pre-stage favourites who was relegated to the final position in the bunch for barging into another rider in the closing stages of yesterday's ride having initially won the sprint, was dropped with 27km to go.
+From then on the teams fought to protect their general classification contenders and it was a strategy that worked perfectly for Roglic and his Jumbo-Visma team mates.

-Roglic's strong finish meant he pulled away from a group containing red jersey wearer Richard Carapaz, whom he started the day 13 seconds behind, finishing three seconds ahead of the Ecuadorian.
-His 10-second stage win bonus moved him back into the race lead, level on time with the Ineos rider.
+Roglic's strong finish meant he pulled away from a group containing red jersey wearer Richard Carapaz, whom he started the day 13 seconds behind.
+There was some confusion at the line as Ecuador's Carapaz was initially awarded the same finish time as the 2019 Vuelta winner before race judges later deemed he had actually finished in the following group, three seconds down.

 - READ MORE ON: